 When he got into my leg, it was only 20 minutes of work, a far cry from the 8ish hour vascular surgery I had last November.
 The stump was not shortened but I was right to choose to go in last night.
 Had we waited until next week, what was there would have gotten worse, and getting worse would have risked needing to shorten the amputation; my stump has about a half an inch more bone than is required for getting a socket but loss of bone beyond that half inch would mean having to go 5 inches above the knee to have a stump the right length for a prosthetic knee (that’s about 12 or 14 inches difference from where it is now to where it would be).
 He did need to dig down a bit past the skin level to the facia in order to clean out some crumby stuff, but he did not make it to the bone and didn’t have to take chunks of tissue, and there was no tunneling (holes that extend from outer tissue through the muscles to bone, very bad news) so no reason to worry.

-There was another bonus to staying, though.
+There were other bonuses to staying, though.

-Because I stayed, I learned that the floor to be on is pediatrics!
+Also because I stayed, I learned that the floor to be on is pediatrics!
 They have snacks that fit your dietary restrictions waiting for you when you are brought up to the room and every time they give you meds you get more snacks so your tummy doesn’t hurt.
 Also, the floor is super quiet at night and no one yells at the nurses or throws things into the hallway angrily, and no body screams that they shat themselves after the smell of feces is already wafting into everyone else’s doors, which definitely happened in the other wards I’ve stayed in this last year.
 I only got lucky enough to be in peds because my surgery wasn’t planned and they didn’t have another room prepared or open for me.

 (post surgery, resting in peds)